Minimum Inhibitory Concentration Assay (MIC)

 The purpose of MIC test is to determine the lowest concentration of an antimicrobial agent that inhibits visible growth of a microorganism.

-• Test samples are inoculated with cultured bacterial strains.
+• Test samples are serially diluted in different concentrations and inoculated with bacterial suspension.

-• After inoculation, samples are evaluated for turbidity or visible microbial growth either using agar or broth dilution methods (macro or micro) to determine the lowest concentration that inhibits growth.
+• After inoculation, samples are observed for presence of turbidity or visible growth of microbes to determine the lowest concentration of the antimicrobial agent that inhibits bacterial growth.

 Do you have a product that needs testing?